flux-framework/flux-core/doc/man1/flux-alloc.rst

 .. program:: flux alloc

-**flux-alloc** runs a Flux subinstance with *COMMAND* as the initial program.
+:program:`flux alloc` runs a Flux subinstance with *COMMAND* as the initial program.
 Once resources are allocated, *COMMAND* executes on the first node of the allocation with any free arguments supplied as *COMMAND* arguments.
-When *COMMAND* exits, the Flux subinstance exits, resources are released to the enclosing Flux instance, and **flux-alloc** returns.
+When *COMMAND* exits, the Flux subinstance exits, resources are released to the enclosing Flux instance, and :program:`flux alloc` returns.

 If no *COMMAND* is specified, an interactive shell is spawned as the initial program, and the subinstance runs until the shell is exited.

-If the :option:`--bg` option is specified, the subinstance runs without an initial program.  **flux-alloc** prints the jobid and returns as soon as the subinstance is ready to accept jobs.
+If the :option:`--bg` option is specified, the subinstance runs without an initial program.  :program:`flux alloc` prints the jobid and returns as soon as the subinstance is ready to accept jobs.
 The subinstance runs until it exceeds its time limit, is canceled, or is shut down with :man1:`flux-shutdown`.

 Flux commands that are run from the subinstance (e.g. from the interactive